vhiwase/matrix-rotation/README.md

 Enter your matrix: <None>
 ```

-Use the following command to run sample examples it in the python code:
+Use the following command to run sample examples in the python code:
 ```
 >>> from matrix_rotation import examples
 >>> examples()